The Outer Limits (1963 TV series): Reception and reputation

+The Outer Limits was originally broadcast on ABC from September 16, 1963, to January 16, 1965, at 7:30 PM Eastern Time on Mondays.

 The series earned a loyal audience in its first season.
 Some viewers were reported to take TV sets with them if they had to be away from home, so they would not miss an episode.
 However, the second season fared rather poorly in the Nielsen ratings after moving from Monday to Saturday night, where it competed with Jackie Gleason's eponymous variety show.
 Producer Joseph Stefano chose to leave the show after the first year; he realized that competing with the more popular Gleason would kill his show (proven by its cancellation midway through the second season).
 However, the series retained a following for many years after its original broadcast.
 Many decades later, horror writer Stephen King described it as one of the best programs of its type to run on network TV.

 Originally scheduled to air on November 25, 1963, the episode "Nightmare" was delayed until December 2 due to television coverage of the state funeral of President John F. Kennedy.